ignite/cli/docs/docs/guide/09-interchange/03-walkthrough.md

 ## Buy order

-A buy order has the same arguments, the amount of token to be purchased and a
-price:
+After creating a sell order, the next step in the trading process is typically to create a buy order.
+This can be done using the `send-buy-order` command, which is used to lock a specified amount of tokens and create a buy order on the Venus blockchain

 ```
 interchanged tx dex send-buy-order dex channel-0 marscoin 10 venuscoin 5 --from alice --chain-id venus --home ~/.venus --node tcp://localhost:26659
 ```

-The `send-buy-order` command locks token on the target blockchain.
+In the example provided, the `send-buy-order` command is used to create a buy order for 10 `marscoin` token and 5 `venuscoin` token.
+This buy order will be added to the order book on the Venus blockchain.

 ```
 interchanged q bank balances $(interchanged keys show -a alice --home ~/.venus) --node tcp://localhost:26659